 - Program is designed for each student based on their unique abilities and needs.

-- Students live in a dorm-style room while completing their training program which can take from six months to as long as two years or more.
+- Students live in a dorm-style room while completing their training program which can take six months to as long as two years, or more.

 - Our Early Intervention program serves infants, toddlers and children who are blind or severely visually impaired and their parents in the most natural environment – their home.